Stylback/home-server/README.md

 I will be using my server for cloud storage, file synchronisation and media streaming.
 For a full list of planned services, [click here](#services).

-I will access my server using a domain name / subdomain with a reverse-proxy.
+I will access my server by connecting to a domian, mapping subdomains to services and handle requests with a reverse-proxy.

 ## Hardware
 A balance must be struck between price, performance, expandability and power draw.
 Thankfully, there are plenty of hardware options to choose from and I will be able to make a system that's tailored to my specific needs.